animegolem/pirate-extensions-extended/README.md

 For a very very rough guide on how to use the microphones and create a personal target please see the [usage guide](usage_guide.md).
 Please expect the results to be confusing and problematic if you start this project.

+[I've also setup a squiglink as an example of how this data may look once collected.](https://squig.animatedmusic.net/?share=Golem_HRTF_Target%2CMDR-MV1&bass=2&tilt=-0.8&treble=-3&ear=0) This data should not be compared to any other rig any extreme caution should be used when drawing any conclusions.

 ## REFERENCES

 [1] D. Bau, O. Moschner, C. Poerschmann "Adapting the PIRATE Design for Cost-Effective In-Ear Microphones", Proceedings of the 50th DAGA, Hannover, Mar.
 2024